Statute of Limitations Reforms in Child Sexual Abuse Cases

 Reforms to the Statutes of Limitations for Child Sexual Abuse

 Historically, the inadvertent effect of the statutes of limitations was to allow most perpetrators of child sexual abuse to escape any liability for their actions.
 However, media attention to reports of abuse in the Boston Archdiocese in 2002 triggered a nationwide movement to adjust statutes of limitations to protect victims.
-Since then, 38 states and the District of Columbia have amended their child sexual abuse statutes of limitations.
-These amendments so far have been prospective rather than retroactive, covering children who are currently being abused or will be abused in the future, as well as victims for whom the statute of limitations has not yet run out.
-As of 2018, no state has introduced reforms to a statute of limitations that would revitalize the claims of victims for whom it has expired.
+Since then, the vast majority of states (and the District of Columbia) have amended their child sexual abuse statutes of limitations.
+These amendments typically lengthen the time window in which victims can bring claims by raising the age at which the statute of limitations expires.
+Certain states also provide look back periods of varying lengths in which victims of any age can bring claims.

 Examples of Reforms to Statutes of Limitations